hanwenzhang123/fullstack-note/README.md

 - => analyze behavior and modify current local state
 - Pure function, A input -> A output a + b = c (same input with consistant output)
 - Pure function is static, when we do not perform the render.
+- only has one reducer function: the "root reducer" function that you will pass to createStore later on
 - no side-effect, output will be predictable

 #### How do you group different reducers?